-First, graffiti is a drain on your tax dollars.
+First, graffiti vandalism is a drain on your tax dollars.
 Second, graffiti diminishes residents’ sense of safety and security in a community.
-Neighborhoods with graffiti see a decrease in property value and a loss of business growth and tourism.
-Finally, the presence of graffiti sends a signal that nobody cares, which can result in other forms of crime and street delinquency in the neighborhood.
+Neighborhoods with illegal graffiti see a decrease in property value and a loss of business growth and tourism.
+Finally, the presence of illegal graffiti sends a signal that nobody cares, which can result in other forms of crime and street delinquency in the neighborhood.

 Is all graffiti the same?

+No. There are different types of graffiti.
+The most common in Houston are gang graffiti and tagger graffiti.
 According to the National Council to Prevent Delinquency, about 80% of graffiti is hip hop or “tagger” graffiti.
 Another 5% are “pieces.”
 Nationally, gang graffiti makes up about 10%.